unicef/publicgoods-toolkit/policy.md

 which was adopted by the Rwandan Ministry of Health.
 Graduates have been hired to work at the Ministry.
-The Rwandan Development Board has also paired some graduates with seed capital and mentors to help them create new health information technology support businesses to servie the over 400 clinics across the coutnry.
+The Rwandan Development Board has also paired some graduates with seed capital and mentors to help them create new health information technology support businesses to service over 400 clinics across the country.

 The [State of Free and Open Source Software in India report](https://state-of-foss.in/the-state-of-foss-report.pdf)